getodk/aggregate/docs/installer-generation.md

 ## Instructions

-1. Build the project for the installer build process with `gradle clean build -x test -PwarMode=installer` command
+1. Build the project for the installer build process with `./gradlew clean build -x test -PwarMode=installer` command
-2. Build the installer project with `gradle buildInstaller` command
+2. Build the installer project with `./gradlew buildInstaller` command
 5. Open BitRock InstallBuilder app and open `build/installer/buildWar.xml`

 For more information about using BitRock InstallBuilder, you can check the [online documentation](https://installbuilder.bitrock.com/docs/installbuilder-userguide/index.html)